Book

 Happy Hills Trail - .2 miles one-way - Very Easy

-Added in 2017, this ADA friendly route allows anyone to enjoy Big Bear’s trails system!
-The fenced and fully-paved path begins from the City Hall parking lot.
-Trail users can admire historical buildings and protected wildlife along the .2 mile stretch and picnic at any one of the numerous tables along the way.
+This wheelchair accessible route is fenced and fully-paved.
+Starting from City Hall, users can admire historical buildings and protected wildlife along the .2 mile stretch and picnic at one of the numerous tables along the way.

 Alpine Pedal Path - 2.5 miles one-way - Very Easy

-This paved path meanders along the north shore of Big Bear Lake with spectacular views of the ski resorts on the south shore.
-See beautiful alpine meadows, juniper and pine forests, and seasonal wildflowers.
-This route passes by the Serrano campground and Meadows Edge picnic area.
+This paved path follows the north shore offering spectacular views of the ski resorts on the south shore.
+Stroll past beautiful meadows, pine forests, and seasonal wildflowers.
 Have the kids watch for lizards, squirrels and chipmunks along the way.
-This hiking path is easily accessible for hikers, bikers, joggers, strollers and wheelchairs.
-It starts at Stanfield Cutoff and ends at the Solar Observatory.
+This route passes by the Serrano campground, Juniper Point, and Meadows Edge picnic areas.
+This path is open to hikers, bikers, joggers, strollers and wheelchairs.
+Route begins from Stanfield Cutoff and ends near the Solar Observatory.
+You can also head East and continue the route along the Stanfield Marsh Boardwalk.

 Stanfield Marsh Boardwalk - Very Easy

-This walking route takes visitors through the Stanfield Marsh Wildlife and Waterfowl Preserve which offers refuge to Big Bear's avian population.
-Take time to read through the info boards to learn about the Valley's diverse ecosystems and be sure to being your camera!
-Park at the corner of Big Bear Blvd and Stanfield Cutoff.
-Minimal parking is available for this route so you may want to gauge crowding before choosing to stop by.
+Walk along the Stanfield Marsh Wildlife and Waterfowl Preserve offering refuge to Big Bear's avian population.
+Park in the lot located at Big Bear Blvd and Stanfield Cutoff.
+Minimal parking is available, so you may want to gauge crowds before choosing to stop by.

 Woodland Interpretive Trail - 1.5 mile loop - Easy

-This unique nature trail includes an interactive guide with 16 posted stops.
-Pick up a brochure at the trailhead to take a self-guided tour to learn about the botany, geology and wildlife of this woodland area!
-There are boulder outcroppings for the kids to climb on and some nice views of the lake.
-This trail in Big Bear is a popular for biking, horseback riding, dog walking, and introducing little ones to the wonders of nature!
-Note: This trailhead parking lot requires an Adventure Pass or an America the Beautiful Pass.
+This wooded trail includes an interactive guide with 16 posted stops.
+Pick up a brochure at the Big Bear Visitor Center to start the self-guided tour and learn about the botany, geology and wildlife of the valley.
+Boulder outcroppings give kids a place to climb and vantage points along the way offer views of the lake.
+This trail is popular for biking, horseback riding, and introducing little ones to the wonders of nature!
+Note: This trailhead parking lot requires an Adventure Pass.

 Bristlecone Trail - 1.8 mile - Easy